nickbrandt/GitLab/doc/ci/yaml/README.md

 ### `retry`

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/3442) in GitLab 9.5.
-> - [Behavior expanded](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3515) in GitLab 11.5 to control on which failures to retry.
+> - [Behavior expanded](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3515) in GitLab 11.5 to control which failures to retry on.

 `retry` allows you to configure how many times a job is going to be retried in case of a failure.